0xstderr/hp_sortinghat/README.md

 # hp_sortinghat
-Quiz which places you in one the four Harry Potter's houses.
+Quiz which places you in one of the four Harry Potter's houses.